jython/book/chapter19.rst

 Module Import Lock
 ------------------

-Python defines a *module import lock*, which is implemented by Jython.
+Python does define a *module import lock*, which is implemented by Jython.
 This lock is acquired whenever an import of any name is made.
 This is true whether the import goes through the import statement, the equivalent ``__import__`` builtin, or related code.
-It's important to note that even if the name has already been imported, the module import lock is acquired.
+It's important to note that even if the corresponding module has already been imported, the module import lock will still be acquired.

 So don't write code like this in a hot loop, especially in threaded code::